ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 ## Updating build configs

-In order for your element to build correctly you would need to make few changes to [`build-system/compile/bundles.config.js`](../build-system/compile/bundles.config.js) to tell it about your extension, its files and its examples.
+You must make changes to [`build-system/compile/bundles.config.js`](../build-system/compile/bundles.config.js) for your Bento component to successfully build.
 You will need to add an entry in the `extensionBundles` array.

 ```javascript
 exports.extensionBundles = [